tqwewe/website/src/guide/README.md

 ```

 :::tip
-If some of your packages does not belong to your project public API use `public_api = false` to prevent them
+If some of your packages does not belong to your project public API use `public_api = false` to prevent `--auto` bump
-from bumping the global project version.
+from updating the global project version.
 :::

 #### Packages hooks